allfed/GeomagneticModel/README.md

 Example 3.

-Compares GICs computed for the given continent and country.
+Compares GICs computed for the given continent (here, Europe) and country (here, Estonia).
 - displays a plot of stations latitudes; x=continent, y=country
 - displays a plot of stations longitudes; x=continent, y=country
 - displays a plot of stations voltages; x=continent, y=country
 - displays a plot of stations detected GICs; x=country, y=continent

+Example 4.
+- prints some info to stdout
+- saves some data to pkl/npy files
+- displays a plot of Estonia's power grid
+- displays a plot of the E field over Estonia

 ### Notes/TODO